Collective ballistic motion explains fast aggregation in adhesive active matter

-By systematically tuning individual particle persistence and self-alignment strength in simulations of adhesive self-propelled particles, we explain the mechanisms behind the broad range of experimentally observed aggregation exponents.
-Our results are supported by a combination of detailed single-cluster analyses and a generalized Smoluchowski coagulation theory \cite{smoluchowski1916drei}.
-Together, these findings unify previously disconnected experimental and theoretical observations and reveal how cooperative mechanisms fundamentally reshape aggregation kinetics in living matter.
+In this work, we show that the anomalous exponent $z \simeq 2$ arises because, as a consequence of flocking, the cluster persistence length grows linearly with cluster mass, while the intercluster distance scales as the square root of mass.
+This corresponds to a crossover into the regime termed here collective ballistic aggregation (CBA).
+Our analysis relies on simulations of adhesive active particles, in which we varied both particle persistence and self-alignment strength.
+Beyond CBA, we also elucidate other mechanisms underlying a broad range of experimental aggregation exponents.
+Our results are supported by analyses of single-cluster dynamics and a generalized Smoluchowski coagulation theory \cite{smoluchowski1916drei}.
+The present work unifies disparate experimental and theoretical observations and shows how cooperative behavior reshapes aggregation kinetics in living matter.

-{\it Model}---To investigate cluster aggregation in adhesive active matter with alignment, we employ a minimal model inspired by motile tissue cells~\cite{szabo2006phase}.
-Particles are represented as disks subject to contact forces and self-alignment: each particle self-propels along a noisy direction that gradually aligns with its own net velocity.
+{\it Model}---We employ a minimal model inspired by motile tissue cells~\cite{szabo2006phase} with particles represented as disks subject to contact forces and self-alignment: each particle self-propels along a noisy direction that gradually aligns with its own net velocity.
 A strong attractive force accounts for cell adhesion.
-Despite its simplicity, the model reproduces key features of collective migration and aggregation.
-Self-alignment induces collective motion (as discussed below) and is more realistic in this context than the original Vicsek alignment \cite{vicsek1995novel}, since tissue cells cannot explicitly average over neighbors \cite{szabo2006phase}.
-Nonetheless, our results are expected to be robust to the choice of alignment rule, as observed for Vicsek-like alignment at low strength \cite{beatrici2017mean}.
+Self-alignment induces collective motion and is more realistic in this context than the original Vicsek alignment \cite{vicsek1995novel}, since tissue cells cannot explicitly average over neighbors \cite{szabo2006phase}.
+Our results are robust to the choice of alignment rule, as observed for Vicsek-like alignment at low strength \cite{beatrici2017mean}.

 We consider $N$ adhesive active Brownian disks in 2D with periodic boundary conditions~\cite{szabo2006phase,henkes2011active}.
-Their overdamped dynamics is given by:
+Their dynamics is given by